thesephist/dotink/content/docs/runtime.md

 ### `stat(path, cb)`

-Returns metadata about a given object in the file tree, of the form
+Returns metadata about a given path in the file tree, of the form

 ```
 {
     type: 'data'
-    data: list<{
+    data: {
         name: <string>
         `` if file, size in bytes; if dir, ambiguous
         len: <number>